 Though she’s always seen two kids as “the perfect number,” this ideal has met the current reality and led to a change of thinking.
 “When we already feel like we’ve endured more change than anyone should have to in a lifetime, it just feels like we just can’t wrap our heads around having a baby again,” Sandhu McBryan says.

 When new parents say their family will be a "one and done," the near immediate response from many is that theirs is a natural sentiment, but that it will change.
 The near immediate response to the pandemic amplifying all of this is that the pandemic, too, will end.

 Sandhu McBryan says she’s heard this but isn’t certain it applies to her.
 “He’s 16 months old now,” she says.
-“I thought right around now, maybe people [who believed she would change her mind] were right.
+“I thought right around now, maybe people [who] were right.
 This is kind of the time where people start thinking and planning for number two.
 I was thinking maybe that biological urge would kick in again.
 But it definitely hasn’t.
 If anything, we’ve both reaffirmed that this really feels like it’s it for us.

 Cronin also isn’t sure.
 “Everyone has this attitude that just because I don’t want one now, it doesn’t mean I’ll never want another one,” she says.
 “It’s not necessarily true.
 I might not change my mind.
 I might continue to be very happy with one child in my little three person family.”